your summer in the wilderness of Jack London and Robert Service.

 What's fun to do in Skagway during the summer months?
 Whatever you want...most activities occur outside.
-The town of Skagway in the summer hires roughly 1000 employees of all ages, backgrounds, and nationalities.
-It is truly a diverse and exciting community!
-There are also opportunities to take a 2nd job if that's something you're interested in.
 Employees are expected to work our schedules first and any additional jobs need to be outside of their Skagway Inn schedules.
 There are several festivals during the summer, Summer Solstice (June 21st) and the 4th of July festivities are always entertaining.
 A recreational center (gym) is available to seasonal workers for a small monthly or daily fee.

 How to Apply

-Express your interest by calling us at cell number 610-745-1859 or sending email to firstname.lastname@example.org
+Express your interest by calling us at cell number 610-745-1859 or sending an email to email@example.com

-After the initial screening, there is likely to be a 20 minute job interview conducted over skype (or similar).
-Should we offer you a job it will come in the form of an offer of employment letter that details start and stop date, job title, pay rate and details on housing.
+After the initial screening, there is likely to be a 20-minute job interview conducted over Zoom (or similar).
+Should we offer you a job, it will come in the form of an offer of employment letter that details the start and stop date, job title, pay rate, and details on housing.
 Usually the offer is valid for about a week or so.